mintster/nixmash-spring/README.md

 ##Installation##

-Run the setup.sql script in the /install directory to populate the database.
-Update Datasource connection properties in /resources/application.properties file.
-Build with gradle and run with gradle :bootRun.
+Run the _setup.mysql_ script in the /doc/install directory to populate the database for using MySQL.
+Update Datasource connection properties in _/resources/META-INF/spring/mysql.properties_ file.
+Otherwise, the tests should fire up with a database.hbm2ddl.auto create-drop setting.
+The H2 create-data script is located in _/resources/db._  Build with gradle and run with gradle :bootRun or run tests with gradle :jpa:test.

 ##References##